miekg/dreck/README.md

 yields in an (unwanted?) disclosure because the final command being run is `/bin/cat /etc/resolv.conf /etc/passwd`.
 In other words be careful of what commands you whitelist.

+Dreck enforces a very restrictive whitelist and the allowed characters in the command.
+The whitelist currently is this regular expression: `^[-a-zA-Z0-9 ./]+$`.
+Note that two dots in a row is not allowed.

 ## Branches

 With this enabled, *dreck* will, after each closed pull request, look to see if the branch is